kjk/notionapi/README.md

 It allows you to retrieve content of a Notion page in structured format.

-You can then convert that format to HTML.
+You can then e.g. convert that format to HTML.

 API docs: https://godoc.org/github.com/kjk/notionapi